 B.1988 - Italy

-Marina Caneve is a photographer working within an interdisciplinary approach.
-In her work Caneve addresses the issues of vulnerability, environmental, social and cultural, and the construction of knowledge through the visual arts.More
+Marina Caneve, born in Italy, is a photographer working within an interdisciplinary approach.
+In her work she addresses the issues of vulnerability, the environment, society and cultural, and the construction of knowledge through the visual arts.More

-In 2019, she was one of the 5 winners of the Atlante Architettura Contemporanea commission by MiBAC and MUFOCO; this project aims to create a photographic archive of contemporary Italian architecture.
-In 2019 she is also one of the 4 winners of the iALp commission for the Museo Nazionale della Montagna (Torino, 2019).
+In 2019, she was one of the five winners of the Atlante Architettura Contemporanea commission by MiBAC and MUFOCO; this project aims to create a photographic archive of contemporary Italian architecture.
+The same year, Marina was one of the four winners of the iALp commission for the Museo Nazionale della Montagna, in Turin.